ramidi45/Spring-Boot-Rest-WebService-MySql/README.md

 ## How-to use this code

+Use restful web service client like Postman to test this application

 To add a contact <br />
 Request: Method:POST, URI:http://localhost:8080/contact, Body:{ "firstName": "john","lastName": "doe","phoneNumber":"5132234233" }<br />
 Response: creation successful: 5132234233 (details will be saved into database)<br />